Knuckleball

 A knuckleball or knuckler is a baseball pitch thrown to minimize the spin of the ball in flight, causing an erratic, unpredictable motion.
 The air flow over a seam of the ball causes the ball to change from laminar to turbulent flow.
-This change adds a deflecting force to the baseball, making it difficult for batters to hit but also difficult for pitchers to control and catchers to catch; umpires are challenged as well, as the ball's irregular motion through the air makes it harder to call balls and strikes.
+This change adds a deflecting force to the baseball, making it difficult for batters to hit but also difficult for pitchers to control and catchers to catch.
+Umpires are challenged as well, as the ball's irregular motion through the air makes it harder to call balls and strikes.
 A pitcher who throws knuckleballs is known as a knuckleballer.

 Origins

 The origins of the knuckleball are unclear.
-Toad Ramsey of the Louisville Colonels in the old American Association—his pitch likely resembled the knuckle curve—and Eddie Cicotte of the Chicago White Sox, who in 1908 was nicknamed "Knuckles", are two possible creators of the pitch.
+Toad Ramsey of the Louisville Colonels in the American Association—his pitch likely resembled the knuckle curve and Eddie Cicotte of the Chicago White Sox, who in 1908 was nicknamed "Knuckles", are two possible creators of the pitch.
 Other accounts attribute the pitch's creation to Charles H. Druery, a pitcher in the Blue Ridge League.
-In 1917, Druery taught the pitch to Eddie Rommel who became successful with it for the Philadelphia Athletics.
+In 1917 Druery taught the pitch to Eddie Rommel, who became successful with it for the Philadelphia Athletics.